 If all but one player fold, the surviving player wins as usual.

-The Game Report site, which describes this variant, does not specify how to deal with ties.
-I suggest that if there is a tie for first or second place, the equal hands should split the pot.
+The Game Report site, which described this variant, did not specify how to deal with ties.
+I suggest that if there is a tie for first place, none of those equal hands wins but the next highest hand takes the pot.
+If there is a tie for second place, the equal hands should split the pot.

 For this game to work, the group must have an agreed list of seven-card stud games that they normally play.
 The game begins as ordinary seven-card stud played for high, but whenever a jack is dealt as an upcard, the player who receives the jack can change the game to any seven-card stud game on the agreed list.